-How To Get From Zadar To Krka National Park In 2019
+How To Get From Zadar To Krka National Park

-Lucky for you, the city of Zadar is smack-bang in the center of all of Croatia’s national parks making it an ideal base for visiting the parks.
+Lucky for you, the city of Zadar is smack-bang in the center of all of Croatia’s national parks, making it an ideal base for visiting the parks.
 Since winning the European Best Destination award, Zadar’s popularity with travelers has significantly grown.
-Additionally, when you check the things to do in Zadar Croatia, it’s no surprise that so many people want to visit Zadar.
+Additionally, when you check the things to do in Zadar, Croatia, it’s no surprise that so many people want to visit Zadar.

 One park you absolutely can’t miss is Krka National Park.
 It’s worth mentioning that this stunning park is very popular thanks to its key attraction, the Skradinski Buk Waterfall.
 So, during the summer months, it gets jam-packed.
 It’s one of the best day trips from Zadar, after all!